 It’s a tale as old as time: girl meets boy, boys rape girl, girl escapes, girl exacts revenge on her tormentors.
 I’m assuming you clicked the link for my review of the original, or are at least somewhat familiar with the storyline.
 Rather than repeat the whole storyline, I’ll just point out the differences.
 In the original, the girl was raped while sunbathing, then escapes, then is found and raped in the woods, then escapes, then makes it back home, only to get raped again and left for dead.
 She pulls herself together and uses her sexual prowess to corner the victims and kills them in a few different ways.
-In the remake, she is assaulted, but not actually raped, at her home, but escapes to the woods to find the town sheriff.
-He takes her to her cabin to get all the details, and then the men who assaulted her show up, and everyone, including the sheriff, gets in on the rapings.
-She runs into the woods, only to find the men again, and, get raped again.
+In the remake, she is assaulted, but not actually raped, at her home, and escapes to the woods to find the town sheriff.
+He takes her to her cabin to get all the details of the assault, and then the men who assaulted her show up, and everyone, including the sheriff, gets in on the rapings.
+She runs into the woods, only to find the men again, and, gets raped again.
 After this raping, she walks towards a bridge, and the sheriff pulls a gun on her, but before he can kill her, she jumps into the river and is presumed dead.

 Oh, she’s just going to trim the hedges!
 That’s totally normal!